What is a RespOrg?

 RespOrgs were created by the Federal Communications Commission to give users ultimate ownership of their number.
 Under this framework, businesses can choose their RespOrg and their toll free number can be released back to them or ported to a new carrier if they choose.
-Modern FCC regulations prevent RespOrgs from “warehousing” or “hoarding” numbers by acquiring toll-free numbers without an actual intended subscriber, or by acquiring a bulk of numbers and attempting to act as a middle man by selling them to potential subscribers.
+Modern FCC regulations prevent RespOrgs from “warehousing” or “hoarding” numbers by getting toll-free numbers without an actual intended subscriber, or by acquiring a bulk of numbers and attempting to act as a middle man by selling them to potential subscribers.
 This helps even the playing field for small businesses by giving them equal access to toll-free numbers and vanity numbering.

 How does it work?